Puerto Rico campaign: Markers, monuments and tombstones

-In Puerto Rico there are no monuments to commemorate the Spanish–American War as such.
-There are various markers where some of the historical events took place and some tombstones which honor both the American invaders and the Spanish and Puerto Rican defenders of the island.
-In the town of Guánica there is a rock on the coastal port with an inscription indicating that Major General Nelson A. Miles and his men landed on that spot.
+In Puerto Rico there are no officially-established or built monuments to commemorate the Spanish–American War.
+There are however various markers where some of the historical events took place and some tombstones which honor both the American invaders and the joint Spanish and Puerto Rican defenders of the island.
+The National Register of Historic Places also lists various structures and sites in direct reference to the Spanish–American War such as the S.S.
+Antonio Lopez Shipwreck site in Dorado, the Guánica and Fajardo lighthouses, the Silva Bridge in Hormigueros, and the Yauco Battle Site (and Hacienda Desideria, today known as Hacienda Santa Rita) in Guánica.
+Some of these sites were also listed as part of a multiple property submission under the title "Spanish American War in Puerto Rico" in 1992.

+La Piedra de Guánica and other landmarks

+The municipality of Guánica is home to a landmark rock that contains an inscription indicating the place where Major General Nelson A. Miles and his men landed on September 1898.
 There is also a monument in the town dedicated to the veterans of the Spanish–American War, though the monument does not specify to which veterans it is dedicated, the Americans or the Spanish/Puerto Ricans.
-In Yauco there is a monument/tombstone dedicated to an unknown Spanish soldier who had fallen in combat and was left there on that very spot.
-In Coamo there are two markers that indicate where Rafael Martínez Illescas and Frutos López died.
+Nearby, in Yauco, there is a monumental tombstone dedicated to an unknown Spanish soldier who had fallen in combat and was left there on that very spot.
+In Coamo there are two markers that indicate the place where Rafael Martínez Illescas and Frutos López died.
 López's tomb is located in the old cemetery of Coamo next to that of the tomb of the three unknown Puerto Rican soldiers who perished in that conflict.
-Martínez Illescas' body was transferred in 1916 to his hometown of Cartagena in Spain, where he is buried.
-The town of Guayama has a monument dedicated to the members of the 4th Ohio Infantry.
+Martínez Illescas' body was transferred in 1916 to his hometown of Cartagena in Spain, where he is buried now.
+The municipality of Guayama, however, has recently dedicated a monument dedicated to the members of the 4th Ohio Infantry.
 In Asomante, there is a marker which indicates the place where the "Battle of Asomante" took place.